ProEnterprise/docs/docs/www/docs/user/manual/en/accounts/chart-of-accounts.md

 #### Balance Sheet Report
 <img class="screenshot" alt="Balance Sheet Report" src="/docs/assets/img/accounts/balance_sheet_report.png">

-To edit your Chart of Accounts in ERPNext go to:
+To edit your Chart of Accounts in Pro Enterprise ERP go to:

 >  Accounts > Setup > Chart of Accounts

 Chart of Accounts is a tree view of the names of the Accounts (Ledgers and Groups) that a Company requires to manage its books of accounts.
-ERPNext sets up a simple chart of accounts for each Company you create, but you have to modify it according to your needs and legal requirements.
+Pro Enterprise ERP sets up a simple chart of accounts for each Company you create, but you have to modify it according to your needs and legal requirements.
 For each company, Chart of Accounts signifies the way to classify the accounting entries, mostly